nogre/PiDVDBackup/README.md

 ## Software

 [DietPi](https://dietpi.com) operating system for the Pi, which is a slimmed down Raspbian. [growisofs](https://linux.die.net/man/1/growisofs) controls the DVD burning.
 See the script for details.

+Load DietPi on the Pi.
+Install growisofs and its few dependencies.
+Create cron jobs to download your data and then burn the DVD using the shell script provided here (customize as needed).